So, What Is Eye Herpes?

 Early diagnosis and treatment — ideally within a 72 hour window — can help mitigate severe eye damage and significantly improve your symptoms.

 Treatment typically includes antiviral medication, which can be eye drops, ointment, or oral medication.
 Your eye doctor will instruct you on how to manage your symptoms and prevent reinfection.

-If you’re experiencing symptoms of eye herpes, call Issaquah Eyeworks in Issaquah to promptly schedule your eye exam with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang.
+If you’re experiencing symptoms of eye herpes, call Issaquah Eyeworks in Issaquah to promptly schedule your eye exam with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang.